Émile Cohl: Early years

-Émile saw little of his father during his childhood, and lived with his ailing mother until her death in 1863.
+Émile’s father was often busy, and Émile lived with his ailing mother until her death in 1863.
 In 1864, at the age of 7, he was enrolled at the Ecole professionnelle de Pantin, a boarding school known as the Institute Vaudron after its founder.
 There his artistic talents were discovered and encouraged.
 The next year, a cold kept him confined in his father's apartment, where he began stamp collecting, a hobby that would become his sole source of income several times in his life.

 The chaos caused by the Franco-Prussian War and the following siege of Paris led to the closing of Elie Courtet's rubber factory. Émile was transferred to the less-exclusive Ecole Turgot, but his lessons were soon forgotten as the teenager wandered the streets of Paris to watch history being made.
 He made two discoveries that in time that became the controlling elements of his life: Guignol puppet theater and political caricature.
 Guignol was a form of drama (usually involving love triangles), in which the characters were played by marionettes.
 A subtype of the Guignol was Fantoche, a form of puppetry in which the puppeteer's head was stuck through a hole in a black sheet with a small puppet body underneath.

 Political caricature had begun in France during the Second Empire, but had been suppressed by Napoleon III.
 During the free-for-all weeks of the Commune (all 11 of them), the caricaturists were free to post broadsheets on the streets for all to see.
 The center of this activity was the Rue du Croissant, only blocks from the Ecole Turgot.

 In 1872, Elie Courtet placed his 15-year-old son in a three-year apprenticeship with a jeweler. Émile drew caricatures, enlisted in the Cherbourg regiment, and drew some more.
 Elie placed him with a maritime insurance broker. Émile left the broker, got a much poorer-paying job with a philatelist and declared his preference for drawing, the Bohemian lifestyle, and if necessary, going hungry.